 A transient ischemic attack (TIA), also called a “mini stroke,” occurs when a blood clot blocks blood flow in the brain.
 The block is temporary (transient), and unlike an actual stroke, TIA doesn’t generally kill brain tissue.

-Symptoms of a mini stroke are often brief, normally lasting a few minutes to a couple hours, though some people may have symptoms for up to 24 hours.
+Symptoms of a mini stroke are often brief, normally lasting a few minutes to a couple of hours, though some people may have symptoms for up to 24 hours.
 Knowing the signs of a TIA can help you get the treatment you need as early as possible.

 Learn more about the signs and symptoms of a TIA.